 This is the union's retirement pension plan.
 There has been a predetermined benefit that you will earn for every hour of work performed.
-(At this point it is \$0.12/hr)
+(At this point the base rate is \$0.12/hr)

 Defined Contribution Plan (DC Plan or the Part B)